eddiewebb/json-resume/src/content/blog/school-board-candidate/index.md

-### Want a Reminder?
+### Want an Election Day Reminder?

-You can download a calendar event [for apple/ical](assets/election.ics "Download .ics Calendar Event" ) or [google calandar](https://calendar.google.com/event?action=TEMPLATE&tmeid=MDUydGJhcXRzbHNubGVudDc5cGZoYWFpMjQgZWR3YXJkLmEud2ViYkBt&tmsrc=edward.a.webb%40gmail.com "Add Election Reminder to Google Calendar") to remind you, or add your email to the form below and I'll remind you a couple days out!
+You can download a calendar event [for apple/ical](assets/election.ics "Download .ics Calendar Event" ) or [google calandar](https://calendar.google.com/event?action=TEMPLATE&tmeid=MDUydGJhcXRzbHNubGVudDc5cGZoYWFpMjQgZWR3YXJkLmEud2ViYkBt&tmsrc=edward.a.webb%40gmail.com "Add Election Reminder to Google Calendar") to remind you, or add your email to the form below and I'll remind you a couple days out & morning of the vote **May 17th, 12 noon to 9p.m. in High School Gym**!

 {{< subscribe list_name="vote" domain="webbinaro.dev" submit_text="Please remind me!">}}